paul-ollis/vim-vpe/docs/api/api.vpe.rst

     Wrapper around the built-in vim.buffers.

     User code should not directly instantiate this class.
+VPE creates and manages instances of this class as required.

     This is a proxy that extends the vim.Buffer behaviour in various ways.

 Current